|Description||Castle features that can be found at this castle site|

 Gates were often strategically positioned in the walls of each bailey so that anyone who attempts to enter the castle must zig zag back and forth to reach the inner grounds and the main keep.
 Gates were often further fortified by bolting metal plates over them for strength.

-A gate with a yagura situated on top.
+Yaguramon Gates (yaguramon, yagura gates) are gates with a watchtower or turret atop the gatehouse.
 These are often large, strong and impressive looking gates.
 They are frequently used as the inner gate of a masugata and for other important entrance points.
 Yaguramon were were a safe place to observe the outside and they could be used as defensive platforms with defenders in the top.
 They were equipped with loopholes and windows to shoot from and the floor in front of the gate could be opened like a rock chute to attack anyone at the doors below.
 There are 2 types of yaguramon.
 Watariyagura style uses a watariyagura to span from one stone wall across the gate to another stone wall.
 The other style is basically a free standing yagura with a gate built into the first floor.

 Free Standing Yagura Gates